Negotiating a Make vs. Buy when a retailer wants to build a Personalization engine for their eCommerce business

-As on online retailer, your goal is to try and ensure customers have great shopping experience.
-Some of the biggest challenges in retail is figuring out what to have in stock, inventory, pricing, supply chain, marketing and branding.
+As an online retailer, your goal is to try and ensure customers have a great shopping experience.
+Some of the biggest challenges in retail is figuring out what to have in stock, inventory, pricing, supply chain, marketing, and branding.
 That is the retail component.
 The online in retail is a channel and technology enables you to deliver a similar shopping experience in that channel.
 So should you build the online component or buy to enable shopping for customers who choose your digital channel?
-While there are many parts of the online channel like the platform, pricing tools, payment gateways, recommendations, site performance, Personalization etc., Lets go over some areas that will help you decide this make vs. buy decision.
+While there are many parts of the online channel like the platform, pricing tools, payment gateways, recommendations, site performance, Personalization, etc. Let’s go over some areas that will help you decide this make vs. buy decision.

-The best way we have figured our core competency at Tagalys in make vs. buy decision, is asking ourselves if we had to sell out (not that we plan to), will that negotiation be hit if that component in technology was not part our our internal IP.
-So while the engine is always developed inhouse, we sometimes outsource aspects like the UI for our dashboard, charting, connectors etc., that we considered fairly commoditized So, as a retailer and you had to an offer to sell your company, how much will your offer reduce if you did not build the Personalization engine?
+The best way we have figured our core competency at Tagalys in make vs. buy decision is by asking ourselves.
+If we had to sell out (not that we plan to), will that negotiation be a hit if that component in technology was not part of our internal IP.
+So while the engine is always developed inhouse, we sometimes outsource aspects like the UI for our dashboard, charting, connectors, etc. This we considered fairly commoditized.
+So, as a retailer and you had to an offer to sell your company, how much will your offer reduce if you did not build the Personalization engine?

 Do you have a different expectation for Personalization?

-If you choose to build and invest the money inhouse, will the ROI ((Revenue Generated/Monthly cost) * 60) be more that an external vendor.
-Lets assume you gather a great team and within a month build a product that generates equivalent revenue that one of these world class products.
-Will the cost to acquire the team, monthly salaries, churn (employees leaving and hiring new employees), server costs and adding new members to continue innovating be lower that the cost to buy the same over Period X
+If you choose to build and invest the money inhouse, will the ROI ((Revenue Generated/Monthly cost) * 60) be more than an external vendor.
+Let’s assume you gather a great team and within a month build a product that generates equivalent revenue that one of these world-class products.
+Will the cost to acquire the team, monthly salaries, churn (employees leaving and hiring new employees), server costs and adding new members to continue innovating be lower than the cost to buy the same over Period X.